Reflow-HQ/libs/auth-react/README.md

 ## Test Mode

-With Reflow's [test mode](https://reflowhq.com/docs/guide/test-mode) you can try out your store integration without making actual payments.
+With Reflow's [test mode](https://reflowhq.com/docs/guide/test-mode) you can try out your integration without making actual payments.
 The test mode provides a separate environment that supports all of the available features from live mode, without the risk of accidentally making a payment with real money.

 To enable test mode, just add `testMode: true` to the config object: